YIJIANGS/label-recognition/README.md

 This is a University final year project.

-Run detect_qr_main.m will detect image with QR code and blue labels.
+Run main.m will detect image with QR code and blue labels.

 Run barcode_d performs barcode recognition algorithm.